POETRY

 You can find some of Abby’s staff picks here.
 Have a suggestion for a book to read?
 Let us know!

-Poetry Book Club will be meeting on Monday, May 13th, at 7 pm.
-We will be reading Bluets by Maggie Nelson.
+Poetry Book Club will be meeting on Monday, October 14th at 7 pm; we’ll be reading Bluff by Danez Smith.

 About the book:

-Poetry Book Club will be meeting on Monday, June 10th, at 7 pm.
-We will be reading A Queen in Bucks County by Kay Gabriel.
+Poetry Book Club will be meeting on Monday, November 11th, at 7 pm.
+We will be reading Diaspora Sonnets by Oliver de la Paz.

 About the book: